Julia Barnes-Weise, JD

 Art Pappas, MBA

-Mr. Pappas has more than 30 years of operating experience as a pharmaceutical and biotechnology industry executive, and venture capital investor in life science companies.
-Pappas founded Pappas Capital in 1994, and over the past two decades the firm has managed $450 million in capital and invested in more than 70 life science companies through its flagship Pappas Ventures business unit as well as its specialized fund management business unit.
+Art has over 30 years of operating experience as a pharmaceutical and biotechnology industry executive, and venture capital investor in life science companies.
+Art founded Pappas Capital in 1994, and over the past twenty-four years the firm has managed more than $540 million in capital and invested in more than 75 life science companies through its flagship Pappas Ventures business unit, as well as its Specialized Fund Management business unit.

 Paul Williamson, M.D.